Csi18nAlistairMann/xkcd/process.md

      15. in index.php,
        1. search replace old title with new
        2. change container_width to match image width
+       1. fill in frame_array: first is 2, then number text els in each frame, 8 frames
        3. ~~edit “handle POSTS” to suit~~
        4. edit “check if enough to POST” to suit
        5. ~~edit “perform POSTs”~~